brookeyo/Food-Insecurity-/README.md

 - 3 data visualizations using subset
 # Possible Usage
 - Indviduals wishing to educate theirselves on the snowball effect of food insecurity
-- This data could also be used to develop plans to correct food scarcity
+- This data could also be used to develop plans to correct food scarcity and insecuirty
 # Data Visualizations
 ![data-viz](/Visualizations/Kidslunchfree.png)
 ![data.viz](/Visualizations/Medianincome.png)